zzkkcc/ns3-wireless-DCF-saturationThroughput/README.md

 	2) The simulation will output the plot of saturation throughput versus number of stations.

-2. MATLAB Computation Codes: project_computation.m
+2. MATLAB Computation Codes: computation.m

 	Generate formula analysis to compute the results of Bianchi’s model.